-In order to maximize available material resources and their own respective commitments to one another, Outreach-affiliated community-led teams in DR Congo have maximized their capacity for innovation.
-Rather than mobilizing on one large group project, together, community members have implemented 20 low-cost, high-impact projects to sustainably address short- and long-term goals related to food security and income generation.
+Outreach-affiliated community-led teams in DR Congo maximized available material resources and their own respective commitments to one another.
+And by doing this, they have maximized their capacity for innovation.
+Rather than mobilizing on one large group project, together, community members have implemented 20 projects.
+These are low-cost and high-impact to sustainably address short- and long-term goals related to food security and income generation.

-Among these projects, community-managed food loan projects gathered 3,212kg worth of corn to distribute to 198 households hit hardest by the economic effects of the pandemic.
+Among these projects, community-managed food loan projects gathered 3,212kg worth of corn.
+Then, they distributed it to 198 households, which were hit hardest by the economic effects of the pandemic.

 More Options, More Opportunities